 This Soho restaurant comes complete with celebrity chef (Judy Joo) and a menu of fusion bar snacks that’s not for purists.
 Head there for bulgogi tacos and kimchi arancini to go with their inventive soju cocktails.

 This smart Korean on the Maida Vale stretch of Edgware Road does the classics well, with slightly more polished service than many a more rustic spot.
 The bibimbap is well-made and generous, though prices are generally higher than other places on this list.

-Barbecue dishes, and in particular bulgogi beef, are high on the billing order at this cosy spot next to Finchley Central station, cooked yourself at grills in the centre of each table.
-Very reasonably priced.
+Barbecue dishes are the speciality at this cosy spot next to Finchley Central station — and bulgogi beef is the star of them — cooked yourself at grills in the centre of each table.
+Really reasonably priced.

 Yijo, 1 Station Road, N3 2SB